 - Business (accounting management)

 - Engineering technologies

 - Industrial and commercial trades (including apprenticeship courses)

 Technical schools provide technical in-school training for over 90% of Alberta’s apprentices.
 They also provide academic upgrading for students wishing to fulfil entrance requirements for further technical studies.

 Vocational college instructors provide instruction in programs such as:

-These programs are designed to give unemployed or under-employed adults the academic and employment skills they need to enter or re-enter the work force.
-Instructors may be teaching students who:
+These programs provide unemployed or under-employed adults with academic and employment skills they need to enter or re-enter the work force.
+Instructors may teach students who: